noramens/noramens/README.md

 - 🔭 I’m currently working on: An activity tracker with my mentor💃🏻💃🏻
 - 📚 I share my technical knowledge on [medium](https://medium.com/@noramens_)
-- 🌱 I’m currently learning: How to build mobile apps with [React Native](https://reactnative.dev/) and [Typescript](https://www.typescriptlang.org/)
+- 🌱 I’m currently learning: Backend Engineering with Node and Express JS
 - 📫 How to reach me: `noraboamaah@gmail.com`
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: "I Am" is the shortest complete sentence in the English language😅